ItzSwirlz/DuckHuntDisassembly/NOTES.md

 This keeps notes of things - soon nesgodisasm will hopefully have a way to automatically rename the variables when disassembling so we don't have to keep finding/replacing what we know

+This information is also built atop of [an existing RAM map](https://datacrystal.romhacking.net/wiki/Duck_Hunt:RAM_map).
+This is primarily *new* knowledge/mysteries that I've had while working through this.

 # Needs naming/confirmation
 DOGANIMATION = $00BD ; In single duck mode, the game sets this to 0x1 in between the time the duck dies, in between to when the next duck is flying.
 Probably used as a pause variable.
 Oddly enough, if set to 0x01 all the time in a cheat, the dog always catches; even if you do NOTHING.
 But, the game does not count the duck as actually *caught*, even if you hit it.
 Vice-versa for 0x0 - even if you shoot the duck, the dog will think you missed it.
 Setting to 0xFF, the dog thinks you caught both ducks (yes, both ducks, even in 1-duck mode.)
 So I don't know what to name this - but it definitely determines what the dog does.